 Inspired by: Modernist Cuisine at Home, Nathan Myhrvold and Maxime Bilet

-- Pressure Cooker (I used my Instant Pot electric pressure cooker)
+- Pressure Cooker (I love my Instant Pot electric pressure cooker)

 - 4 tablespoons butter

-- 2 pounds Yukon gold or russet potatoes, peeled and cut into 1/2 inch thick slices
+- 2 pounds Yukon gold or russet potatoes, peeled and sliced ½ inch thick

 - 4 green onions, trimmed and sliced thin